 mind the gap program

-Maharat and YCT have partnered to launch an exciting new program: “Mind the Gap: A Mini Sabbatical” designed for Jewish professionals who are headed to or in-between jobs in the Jewish communal sector, with the goals of deepening knowledge of Jewish content and strengthening leadership skills.
+Maharat and YCT have partnered to launch an exciting new program: “Mind the Gap: A Mini Sabbatical,” designed for Jewish professionals who are headed to or in-between jobs in the Jewish communal sector, with the goal of deepening participants’ capacity to integrate and apply Jewish wisdom, text, and spirituality to their leadership contexts.

 Who is Eligible/Criteria for admissions: